socialsoftware/quizzes-tutor/backend/README.md

 ```

 ### Activity method
-We use the @ActivityMethod annotation to set up the scheduleToCloseTimeoutSeconds and the taskList but it could also be done with a ActivityOptions when creating an Activity in the workflow.
+We use the @ActivityMethod annotation to set up the scheduleToCloseTimeoutSeconds and the taskList but it could also be done with a ActivityOptions when creating an Activity in the workflow implementation.
+Or you can set up both `ScheduleToStart` and `StartToClose`.
+More information on the timeouts [here](https://cadenceworkflow.io/docs/concepts/activities/#timeouts).
+Same as for the workflow method, scheduleToCloseTimeoutSeconds is always set to 60 seconds just because it is a good looking value.

 ## Architecture of the project or where to look

 ```